ebasso/maximo-admwks-container/README.md

 1) In the first stage, we install IBM Installation Manager
 2) In the second stage, we install IBM Maximo EAM 7.6.1.0, using the previous image "maximo-admwks/ibm-im:1.9"
-3) In the third stage, we apply the 7.6.1.3 fix, using the previous image "maximo-admwks/maximo-smp:7.6.1.0"
-4) (Optional) at this stage we apply some iFix, in my case iFix 7.6.1.3 ifix 12, using the previous image "maximo-admwks/maximo-smp:7.6.1.3"
+3) In the third stage, we apply the 7.6.1.3 fix, using the previous image "maximo-admwks/maximo-smp:7.6.1.0" .(Optional) at this stage we can apply some iFix, in my case iFix 7.6.1.3 ifix 12
-5) In order to reduce the size of the image, we created the maximo-admwks-container by copying only the /opt/IBM/SMP directory from the previous image.
+4) In order to reduce the size of the image, we created the maximo-admwks-container by copying only the /opt/IBM/SMP directory from the previous image.

 At the end you will be able to remove the images from stages 1, 2, 3 and 4.